dennislee928/erh-guardian-agent/mcp-worker/README.md

 transparency panel.
 When `MCP_AUTH_TOKEN` is unset (local `wrangler dev`), the guard is skipped and a warning is logged.

+The guardian-console sandbox endpoints are also public by design (the panel's terminal is the demo surface): they only write console-tagged rows, with tight input caps.

+## Guardian console (public sandbox)

+- `POST /api/evaluate` — `{ "action_text": "...", "tool_name"?, "profile_id"? }`.
+  Scores the proposed action with the same gate contract as the Python agent (`src/gate.ts`, a port of `erh_guardian.gate.decide` + `guardian_risk` on the ERH engine's deterministic lexical fallback), logs the decision (`auto_approved` or `blocked`), and returns the verdict plus a step-by-step `trace` of the gate's reasoning.
+- `POST /api/decisions/:id/approve` — human-in-the-loop resolution: flips one
+  `blocked` decision to `human_approved` (409 if it isn't pending).

 ## Connecting from the Strands agent

 ```python